 “What?”
 Sionis asked.
 “What are you saying?”

 “Leave him here,” Fynn replied.
-“He knows the power of Azeroth and her denizens.
+“He knows the power of Azirin and her denizens.
 There is no point in him continuing to fight us.”

-The human paladin turned to the demon.
-“I don’t care where you go from here, but the Legion will fall, as it has before, and you can choose to fall with it, or you can make another path.”
+The paladin turned to the demon.
+“I don’t care where you go from here, but the Legion will fall, as the Yunai have done before, and you can choose to fall with it or you can make another path.”

 “I will flee,” Xer’Thraxis said.
-“Into the nether.
+“Into the aether.
 You will never hear from me again.”